 In addition, in the past, when the market price of a stock has been volatile, holders of that stock have sometimes instituted securities class action litigation against the company that issued the stock.
 For example, we currently have one such putative class-action complaint brought against us.
 We could incur substantial costs defending this or similar lawsuits, as well as diversion of the time and attention of our management, any or all of which could seriously harm our business.
 Furthermore, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies, including very recently in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-These fluctuations have often been unrelated or disproportionate to the operating performance of those companies, political, regulatory and other market conditions, may negatively affect the market price of shares of our common stock, regardless of our actual operating performance.
+These fluctuations have often been unrelated or disproportionate to the operating performance of those companies.
+Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, political, regulatory and other market conditions, may negatively affect the market price of shares of our common stock, regardless of our actual operating performance.
 The market price of shares of our common stock may decline, and you may lose some or all of your investment.